opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-kpi.rst

    For more information, see :ref:`refining-data`.

-3. (optional) In the **Prefix** field, you can enter some content to be displayed before the computed value.
+3. (optional) In the **Unit** field, you can enter the unit associated to the indicator.
+By default, this unit is placed on the right side of the indicator.
+You can place it on the left by using the swap toggle.
-4. (optional) In the **Suffix** field, you can enter some content to be displayed after the computed value.
-5. Click **Next** to continue with the configuration.
+4. Click **Next** to continue with the configuration.

 Configure the visualization parameters for a comparison KPI